Contact Email

 • Secure pieces together with clamps/weights or screws.

-• Clean up during the curing process, its much easier than sanding cured epoxy.
+• Clean up during the curing process, it's much easier than sanding cured epoxy.

 That's the end of the Third month of construction.